 The spread of smartphones, which allow teens to socialize from the safety of their homes, is part of the explanation, said Twenge.
 The author of “Generation Me,” she has released a new book on the generation born after 1995 called “iGen: Why Today’s Super-Connected Kids are Growing Up Less Rebellious, More Tolerant, Less Happy — and Completely Unprepared for Adulthood.”

 When I look back on my teenage years compared to my kids, we had a whole lot more freedom.
 We were out all the time and our parents didn’t seem to care where we were.
 In fact, my parents were enjoying weekends on our boat or at the cabin and would leave my brother and me alone when we were teens.
 The same was true for a lot of my friends’ parents, as well.
 They didn’t keep track of us on a minute by minute basis.
-They also didn’t track us on “find my iPhone.”
-There weren’t any cell phones to call home and they just said to be home by a certain time.
+They also didn’t track us on “find my iPhone” or other tracking apps.
+There weren’t any cell phones to call home and they told us to be home by a certain time.

 I wonder how much influence our technology has today over our kids not growing up so fast?
 They aren’t getting together with friends to interact in person.
 They can do that from the comfort of their own bedrooms.
 Plus, they have all the entertainment they can consume, right on their iPhones.
 We helicopter parents keep a close eye on our kids and we know where they are at all times.
 By contrast, our parents told us to get outside and not come back until dinner.
 Between us and iPhones, our kids aren’t getting real-world experiences.